 - The product is “perishable”.
 If the product isn’t bought by a certain time then it is worthless.
 The result is that when demand is weak, prices should be reduced.
 It is better to sell a something at a reduced price than to sell nothing at all.

-Examples of these industries are flights, accommodation, event tickets and anything that can be rented or hired.
+Examples of these industries are flights, accommodation, sharing market places, ride sharing, event tickets and anything that can be rented or hired.
 If you work in one of these industries and you don’t use Dynamic Pricing then you are at a significant disadvantage compared with your competitors.
 The chances are they are using Dynamic Pricing already, or are currently working on a project to do so.